artur-arutsiunian/test-repository-automation-38/README.md

                 .perform();
     }

-    private int getAmountOfElements(By by)
+    public int getAmountOfElements(By by)
     {
         List elements = driver.findElements(by);
         return elements.size();
     }

-    private void assertElementNotPresent(By by, String error_message)
+    public void assertElementNotPresent(By by, String error_message)
     {
         int amount_of_elements = getAmountOfElements(by);
         if (amount_of_elements > 0) {